michaelseman/Portfolio/CreatingAnNBADatabase2022/README.md

 All the webscraping and database implementation was my own work.
 Database design was a collaboration with my partner.
 Individual query work is noted inside the .sql file.

-https://www.kaggle.com/datasets/vivovinco/nba-player-stats is the source for the player stats .csv
+I also created a Power BI notebook for this database.
+Included is the notebook, a pdf detailing its creation, and a pdf of the visualizations.